arzwa/Barriers/doc/notes.md

 case we may have that some loci are subject to swamping while other remain differentiated.

+**But:** when there is heterogeneous selection, calculating/estimating a single
+$\Delta$ may not work at all.
+We could and should check how the coarse approximation behaves in the presence of heterogeneous selection and swamping (Himani also stressed this -- i.e. is the case with homogeneous selection relevant at all?
+I guess I find it so, as answering the question "if
+$s$ were constant, how many loci are there under selection" is already nontrivial to answer...).

+**Note:** The coarse-grained model with partial divergence, if it works (cfr. comments above), is tricky to combine with the mixture model approach to account for $N_e$ variation (due to BGS).
+This is because partial divergence depends on drift, so in the marginalization that is performed at each site, one would have to recalculate $m_e$ for everey component, and likely this involves a whole-genome calculation (unless I am overlooking something)...
+So if we want to combine $m_e$ and $N_e$ heterogeneity, I think one would have to condition on a specified $N_e$ profile, and not use some marginalized mixture model.

 ![
 Example of the coarse $m_e$ approximation when partial divergence matters.
 ](/home/arzwa/vimwiki/build/img/2025-05-04-partial-divergence-ex.pdf)